datcuriousguy/Neural-Network-Project-1-Customer-Retention/README.md

-## Readme

-The goal of this project is to simulate the environment of using a neural network within a SaaS (Software as a Service) startup.
-In this case, the startup’s main product is a software for which customers (up to ~10,000 paying customers at any one time) pay a monthly subscription to use.
-Unfortunately, sometimes customers may abruptly stop using the service and / or cancel their subscription.
-The percentage of customers that do this per unit time (in this case monthly) is referred to as the **churn rate**.
+<h2 id="the-situation"><strong>The situation</strong></h2>
+<p>A SaaS (Software as a Service) startup offers a subscription-based software product, serving up to approximately 10,000 paying customers at any given time.
+Customers are billed monthly for continued use of the service.</p>
+<h2 id="the-problem"><strong>The problem</strong></h2>
+<p>Some customers unexpectedly stop using the service or cancel their subscriptions altogether.
+This behavior contributes to what&#39;s known as the churn rate — the percentage of customers who discontinue their subscription each month.
+Accurately predicting churn is crucial for maintaining business stability and growth.</p>
+<h2 id="dealing-with-the-problem"><strong>Dealing with the problem</strong></h2>

-In order to predict the churn rate for each successive month, we would like to develop a neural network that analyses the **features** of each new customer and uses these features (essentially integers and floats) to predict the **probability** of the customer terminating their subscription.
+<p>To address this, the project aims to build a neural network that can predict monthly churn.
+By analyzing various customer features (represented as integers and floats), the model will estimate the likelihood of each customer ending their subscription.
+This predictive capability can help the business take proactive steps to retain users.</p>

 Files: